Chrps/MapGeneralization/README.md

 ![dataset_creation_and_content](figs/dataset_creation_and_content.png)

 The data is available as ready to use labeled graphs stored as .gpickle files.
-In addition, we provide the original dxf files as well as tools for either extracting the graphs or generating rasterized floor plan images.
+In addition, we provide the original dxf files as well as tools for extracting the graphs and generating rasterized floor plan images.

-TODO: For more details about the RUB dataset and existing datasets see [datasets.pdf](datasets.pdf).
+More details about the RUB dataset and other floorplan datasets see [datasets.pdf](data/datasets.pdf) in the data/ directory.

 ## Tools